 (State the nature of the payment or reward made or received in consideration of the adoption.)

-11. The Applicant(s) shall provide for the costs of this Originating Summons including the costs of the Directorof Social Welfare if he is appointed guardian in adoption of the said infant or such person as may be appointed by this Court.
+11. The Applicant(s) shall provide for the costs of this Originating Summons including the costs of the Director-General of Social Welfare if he is appointed guardian in adoption of the said infant or such person as may be appointed by this Court.

 (*Delete as appropriate)